 This study aims to measure the relationship between the ability to use teaching aids and students' learning support capacity on their ability to construct knowledge.
 The research was conducted at SMPS Ketapang 3 Jakarta, involving 40 respondents in the second grade of junior high school.
 The respondents, who were students, were assessed on their ability to use teaching aids in the form of recycled molimod, which was used to construct students' knowledge in understanding the material on atomic and molecular structures.
 In addition, this study also observed the support provided by the school environment in supporting learning.
 The variables in this study were the skill in using teaching aids (variable X1) and the support provided by the environment (variable X2), as well as the ability to construct knowledge as variable Y. The data for the variables in this study can be seen in the following graph:

-Figure 3.
+Fig. 3.
 Data on Skills in Using Teaching Aids, Learning Support Capacity, and Knowledge Construction Ability

 This report summarizes data collected from 40 respondents regarding their skills in using teaching aids, access to learning resources, and ability to construct knowledge.
 The dataset includes four columns: Responden, Skills in Using Teaching Aids, Learning Resources, and The Ability to Construct Knowledge.
 The 'Skills in Using Teaching Aids' column reflects the respondents' proficiency in utilizing teaching aids, with scores ranging from 25 to 40, averaging around 34.20.
 The 'Learning Resources' column indicates the availability and utilization of learning resources, with scores ranging from 20 to 34, averaging around 28.18.
 The 'The Ability to Construct Knowledge' column represents the respondents' capacity to build and synthesize knowledge, with scores ranging from 25 to 95, averaging around 76.58.
 Based on the first five sample data entries, there's variability in all three skill areas.
 For instance, 'R005' has the highest skill in using teaching aids (40), while 'R002' and 'R003' have relatively lower scores (27 and 25 respectively).
 The ability to construct knowledge also varies significantly, with scores ranging from 25 to 80 within the first five respondents.
 The standard deviation of 'The Ability to Construct Knowledge' is relatively high (15.83), suggesting a wide distribution of scores in this category across the entire dataset.
-This can be seen in the following table
+This can be seen in the following table.

 Tabel 1.
 Statistic Descriptive